-The Center for Rural Partnerships (CRP) at Plymouth State University is pleased to announce the launch of a two year community-based engagement project focused on the quality of life in the towns of Haverhill Corner, North Haverhill and Woodsville.
+The Center for Rural Partnerships (CRP) at Plymouth State University is pleased to announce the second phase of a community-based engagement project focused on the quality of life in the towns of Haverhill Corner, North Haverhill, Mountain Lakes and Woodsville.

 The Center for Rural Partnerships dedicates Plymouth State University’s research, outreach, and educational capacities to foster collaborative projects that promote community resilience, opportunity, and a high quality of life in rural New Hampshire.

 Please join us on February 6th 6:30 pm @ Grafton County Complex to review the findings of Haverhill Civic Forum listening sessions and look ahead at the Phase II efforts.
 Refreshments will be served.
 Questions or comments, please contact Rachelle Lyons at (603)535-3270 or firstname.lastname@example.org .

 For more information on the Haverhill Civic Forum, or to join the steering committee, please contact the Center for Rural Partnerships at email@example.com.